-Join Steve Caplin for an in-depth discussion in this video Adding wear and dirt, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Adding wear and dirt, part of Learning Adobe Fuse CC.

 - [Voiceover] Let's go back to the skirt.…We'll select it, and let's have a look…at some of the other parameters in here.…We could change the Overall Roughness of the skirt.…As we drag it to the right,…the slider takes out the shininess of the skirt.…So with the roughest skirt, there's no shininess at all.…If we drag it the other way, it gets shiner and shiner,…until with zero roughness, or nearly zero,…we get a very, very shiny, plastic-looking skirt.…